tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/single_row_join.md

 ---
 id: single_row_join
-title: Optimizing single row joins
+title: Optimize single row joins
+description: Wondering how to optimize single row joins in ClickHouse?
+Use a CROSS JOIN to improve join efficiency in ClickHouse.
 tags:
   - beginner
   - performance
 ---

-# Optimizing single row joins
+# Optimize single row joins

-Some usecases require that we select a single row, and join it with data from several other tables.
+Some use cases require that we select a single row, and join it with data from several other tables.

 The natural first approach to implement this is to perform the individual queries, and then using a LEFT/RIGHT/INNER JOIN to merge the results.